ExtReMLapin/TrackIR_GMod/README.md

 **Example Features :**

--3DOF Support (Pitch Yaw and Roll)
+-4DOF Support (Pitch Yaw and Roll + lean left or right)

 -Angle limit (So you don't break your neck)